Samson-Ludo/samson-ludo/src/pages/about.md

     weight: 4
 template: page
 ---
-**Samson Okaludo** is a front-end engineer with several years of experience building websites and web apps.
+I'm **Samson Okaludo,** a front-end engineer with several years of experience building websites and web apps.
 He interned at a non-profit, Loss of Generality where he worked with world class professors from Canada and the US to develop online educational modules in Math and Physics using the Wolfram Language.
 He is a graduate of Eduonix E-Degree program in Full-stack JavaScript Development and a freeCodeCamper.

 <!--StartFragment-->